 One of Ireland’s most complete players, Nevin was a stalwart of the Irish team for more than a dozen years, putting the gloss on a fine championship career with two wins in the South, the first of them coming over Walker Cup player Pat Mulcare.
 Why he never earned Walker Cup honours himself is a mystery.
-He won his second South in 1978, the year he also completed a rare Irish Senior Cup/ Barton Shield double at Tramore.
+He won his second South in 1978, two years after winning the Irish Senior Cup/ Barton Shield double at Tramore.
 In all he helped Limerick to three Senior Cups, two Barton Shields, a European Championship and 11 provincial pennants.

 54 Mick F. Morris (Portmarnock)

 - Irish Close winner 1978; East of Ireland runner-up 1975; South of Ireland winner 1982, runner-up 1977, 80, 84.
 Caps 41